RyanCavanaugh/dts-writing/guidance.md

 *Why*: This is important for two reasons.

 TypeScript resolves signature compatibility by seeing if any signature of the target can be invoked with the arguments of the source, *and extraneuous arguments are allowed*.
-This code, for example, exposes a bug only when the signature is correctly written using optionals:
+This code, for example, exposes a bug only when the signature is correctly written using optional parameters:
 ```ts
 function fn(x: (a: string, b: number, c: number) => void) { }
 var x: Moment;